rahulshrivastava17/node-react-poc/README.md

       OR

     - you can setup MongoDB by installing in local as well (for that can use mongodb doc.
 Ref: https://www.section.io/engineering-education/nodejs-mongoosejs-mongodb/)

+6. Change "githubClientId" and "githubSecret" in "default.josn".
+To get "githubClientId" and "githubSecret" create account in github (This is being used to get github details of any valid github url )
-5. Start nodejs server (To run API's): Run "npm start" or "node server" (Run this command inside "node-react-poc" location)
+5. Start nodejs server (To run API's): Run "npm start" or "node server" (Run this command inside "node-react-poc" location).
-6. Start React app: Run "npm start" (Run this command inside "node-react-poc/client" location)
+6. Start React app: Run "npm start" (Run this command inside "node-react-poc/client" location).

 # Features of the App